-“Mmm,” Henry mused as all three stood watching the nothingness unfolding further down the street, a welcome calm after the violence of the storm that had threatened to engulf the city.
+“Mmm,” Henry mused as all three stood studying the nothingness unfolding down the street, a welcome calm after the violence of the storm that had threatened to engulf the city.
 “And that sound!
 I heard it was at the fortress.”

 Both glanced at the disguised knight with wide eyes conveying astonishment and horror, the woman shaking her head slowly in disbelief.

-“They say it was one of the towers falling down, but I haven’t seen it yet myself,” the woman reported, continuing to shake her head and then taking in a deep breath through her mouth.
+“They say it was one of the towers falling down, but I haven’t seen it yet myself,” the woman reported, continuing to shake her head and then taking in a deep breath.
 “I didn’t know catapults made sounds like that,” referring to what Henry knew to be the wall of sound that preceded the gatehouse’s collapse; the latter suspected it had to do with the Godstone.

-Henry widened his eyes to imitate shock of his own at the rumour relayed by the woman, and was about to respond when the man piped up.
+Henry widened his eyes to imitate shock of his own at this rumour she relayed, and was about to respond when the man piped up.

 “We could only get as far as here,” the man began, casting an arm in front of him to indicate the street, “we couldn’t get any closer.
 By the time the fire began, all we could do was hide indoors, you know.
 We haven’t seen anything.”

 “They hit the fortress from here?”
-Henry asked rhetorically, not expecting a precise and reasonable answer from these two well-meaning but non-eyewitnesses.
+Henry asked rhetorically, not expecting a precise and reasonable answer from these two well-meaning if non-eyewitnesses.
 “Can’t believe it.”

 The man nodded.
 “Like I said, we couldn’t see anything, but if they’ve come down here, and managed to cause this much trouble… can you imagine?
 This wouldn’t happen in London, surely.”

-Henry acknowledged that the man’s incredulity was well placed; that the Dragons’ reach extended this far into England was testimony to the endless cycle of fighting the king had committed to.
+Henry acknowledged that the man’s incredulity was well placed; that the Dragons’ reach extended this far into England was testimony to the endless cycle of fighting to which the King had committed.
 Had this island ever known peace?
 The knight had observed longer periods of calm in the Holy Land than in his homeland.

-“God bless,” “And you, mate,” the woman and man said respectively as they bid him farewell.
+“God bless,” “And you, mate,” the woman and man bade respective farewells.

-The knight pursed his lips together and raised his dark eyebrows in acknowledgement as he set off on a march towards the workshop – Hart Street and Crutched Friars were just off to the left further down Mark Lane.
-He considered but then immediately dismissed the idea of a ‘safer’ route back up onto Fenchurch Street and round, partially because he was unconcerned about being spotted, and partially because he was so curious about the scene of the crime here on Mark Lane.
+The knight set off on a march towards the workshop – Hart Street and Crutched Friars were just off to the left further down Mark Lane.
+He considered and quickly dismissed the idea of a ‘safer’ route back up onto Fenchurch Street and round, partially because he was unconcerned about being spotted, and partially because he was so curious about the scene of the crime there on Mark Lane.
 He needed to know more about what had happened to El and Maxwell.

-His confidence in his anonymity was justified as none of the seven men-at-arms in the street paid him the blindest notice as the tanned knight sauntered past, allowing Henry freedom to regard the smashed remnants of the front door to the shop.
-Looking up, he saw a cavernous maw across a large part of the tiled roof, similar to that which he had seen on other buildings en route from the Crutched Friars to the demonstration a few hours before.
-It all looked so obvious now, and the knight was furious with himself for not having given more consideration to the observation he had made earlier.
-At the time, he had thought it was simply the number of people up on the roofs that had caused collapses here and there – how often had he succeeded in gathering information when he had suspected the worst!
+His confidence in his anonymity was justified as none of the seven men-at-arms in the street paid him the blindest notice as he sauntered past, allowing the knight freedom to regard the smashed remnants of the front door to the shop.
+Above he saw a cavernous maw across a large part of the tiled roof, similar to that which he had seen on other buildings a few hours prior en route from the Crutched Friars to the demonstration.
+It all looked so obvious now, and the knight was furious with himself for not having given more consideration to his earlier observation.
+At the time, he had thought it was simply the number of people up on the roofs that had caused collapses street to street – how often had he succeeded in gathering information when he had suspected the worst!
 Always prepare for and expect the worst.
-The knight knew that was the only way in which one could and would not be caught out.
+That was the only way in which one could and would not be caught out.

-Slowing his walking pace to that of both an interested Templar spy and also, more importantly, an unsuspecting bystander, Henry again considered the doorway to the shop.
+Slowing his walking pace to that of both an interested Templar spy and, more importantly, an unsuspecting bystander, Henry again considered the doorway to the shop.
 He deliberated exactly how El would have gained entry to the building given the likelihood of a secure blockade across the front door.
-He imagined she likely climbed up and through the hole in the roof, such was her adventurous style – but how this was achieved given the overhang of the upper storey and then the lack of obviously extruding scaling points was beyond him.
+Likely she climbed up and through the hole in the roof, such was her adventurous style.
+How this was achieved, given the overhang of the upper storey and then the lack of obviously extruding scaling points, was beyond him.
 Plus, jumping directly into a hole used as an artillery position would pose innumerable problems.

-Henry’s mind was racing, trying to fit all of the pieces together to create a vaguely recognisable mosaic, but so many tiles were missing.
+His mind raced, trying to fit together the pieces into a vaguely recognisable mosaic, but so many tiles were missing.
 How many Dragons had been in that workshop in the first place?
 And had they been arrested, or had they escaped?

-“Oh, right,” Henry spoke, as innocently as his acting would allow, “did you find who did it?”
+Henry offered as much innocence as his acting would allow.
+“Oh, right.
+Did you find who did it?”

 “Found a couple.
 Bloke and a woman.
-Bloke was already dead, so maybe she lost her nerve,” the man-at-arms answered.
+Bloke was already dead, so maybe she lost her nerve.”

-“Well, at least you got two of them,” Henry replied as he attempted to understand how El could have ended up potentially killing someone, perhaps even Maxwell; it was a scenario so unlikely and not to mention unthinkable he wanted to fully disregard it, yet could not, because had now heard this implication from two eyewitness sources.
+“Well, at least you got two of them,” Henry replied, attempting to understand how El could have ended up potentially killing someone, perhaps even Maxwell.
+It was a scenario so unlikely, nay unthinkable, he wanted to fully disregard it, yet could not, because he had now heard this implication from two sources who were actually there.

 “We think there are more,” the man-at-arms continued, barely registering Henry’s presence any further.
-He shifted on his feet and glanced intensely up and down the road, suggesting to his eager questioner that he would rather not be talking to him, or anyone for that matter.
-There were plenty of passersby who seemed just as curious but the majority lacked the courage to approach the fully armoured soldiers.
+He shifted on his feet and watched intensely up and down the road, suggesting to his eager questioner that he would rather not be talking to him, or anyone for that matter.
+There were plenty of passersby who seemed just as curious, but the majority lacked the courage to approach the fully armoured soldiers.
 “Just look out for trouble, alright?
 These bastards could be anywhere.”
-The soldier sniffed and spat on the ground before allowing his eyes to resume scanning everyone and everything around him, except for Henry.
+The soldier sniffed and spat on the ground, then allowing his eyes resume scanning everyone and everything around him, except for Henry.

 “Yes, thanks,” Henry mumbled, effecting a reserved manner in awe of martial authority.
 He knew there would be no joy and likely only suspicion were he to enquire after the present locations of the female prisoner the soldiers had taken.
 “Good day and God bless.”

-“And you,” concluded the weary man-at-arms, still not making eye contact with one of the most wanted men in the city.
+“And you,” concluded the weary man-at-arms, still not directly beholding one of the most wanted men in the city.

-Henry slowly walked back a few paces, checking over the workshop one more time before he turned and recommenced his trek down towards the Crutched Friars to check on the poor Abbot.
-The traffic around the knight was steadily increasing as the gears of the city’s normal existence slowly ground into life once again after the dramatic interruption, like the spokes on the wheels of the small cart being pulled out of another shop to his right; the hunched man heaved the cart with hands on either handle at a painfully slow rate, so overloaded was it with pottery and so mulched was the mud surface of the street; the mud seemingly trying to suck the wheels down beneath the surface.
-Henry went over to the man and placed a strong right hand on the right handle.
+Henry slowly walked back a few paces, checking over the workshop one more time ahead of recommencing his trek down towards the Crutched Friars to check on the poor abbot.
+The traffic around the knight was steadily increasing as the gears of the city’s normal existence slowly ground into life once more after the dramatic interruption, like the spokes on the wheels of the small cart being pulled out of a shop to his right.
+A hunched man heaved the cart with hands on either handle at a painfully slow rate, so overloaded was it with pottery and so mulched was the mud surface of the street; the mud greedily seeking to suck the wheels down beneath the surface.
+Henry went over to him and placed a strong right hand on the right handle.

-The hunched man looked up and smiled gently, genuinely delighted to be receiving a hand.
-“Oh, that’d be great, ta.”
+The hunched man looked up and smiled gently, genuinely delighted to be receiving one.
+“Oh, that’d be great.”

-“No problem,” the knight cheerfully responded before stepping past and onwards in the direction of St Olave’s church on Hart Street, its spire rising up into the morbid grey ghost of the smoke produced by the recently conquered fire.
-Every now and then he would hear a cough and a splutter from those hurrying up and down the street, afflicted by the conspicuous scent of smoke that increased the further south one progressed.
-He was beginning to feel the tickle in his throat that always accompanied inhalation of smoke and he mentally prepared himself to return once again into the heart of the city’s burnt area, though, he hoped, without the same physical stress he experienced on the grass as the demonstration had been cut short.
+Aged were those wizened features but the joy in his face was infectious, and Henry almost forgot the local London citizen charade he was performing.
+Permitting himself a warm acknowledgement the knight stepped past and onwards in the direction of St Olave’s church on Hart Street, its spire rising into the morbid grey ghost of the smoke produced by the recently conquered fire.
+Every now and then he would hear a cough and a splutter from those hurrying up and down the street, afflicted by the conspicuous acridity that increased the further south one progressed.
+He was beginning to feel the tickle in his throat that always accompanied inhalation of smoke and he mentally prepared to return into the heart of the city’s burned district.
+Without, he hoped, the same physical stress he experienced on the grass as the demonstration was cut short.

-It was at the junction of Mark Lane and Hart Street where that fog-like ghost of the inexplicably heavy smoke, pumped out by the equally inexplicably potent fire, hung in the air on this most calm of days, for no wind swept forth through London’s narrow streets to cleanse the city’s hive-like layout.
-Henry coughed and rubbed his eyes again.
+The smoke’s foglike ghost – begat of potent fire equally inexplicable – hung in the air at the junction of Mark Lane and Hart Street on this most calm of days, for no wind swept forth through London’s narrow streets to cleanse the city’s hive-like layout.
+He coughed and rubbed his eyes again.
 Here and there floated unidentifiable blackened debris, carried by no wind yet somehow lighter than the air in which it existed.
-Henry lamented that he had seen the effects of urban conflagration more than once, and every time he imagined the aftermath to be even worse than the actual event itself.
-Those who survived it were left with the scars of both the experience itself and the comprehension of it, all amidst a grey, dusty environment where nothing seems solid or tangible; all references and pointers to previous lives and existences have been burned away, leaving piles of ash that either collapse upon touch or are simply blown away in the wind.
+Henry lamented that he had seen the effects of urban conflagration more than once, and every time he imagined the aftermath to be worse than the actual event itself.
+Those who survived it were left with the scars of both the experience itself and the comprehension of it, all amidst a grey, dusty environment where nothing seems solid or tangible.
+All references and pointers to previous lives and existences have been burned away, leaving piles of ash that either collapse upon touch or are simply blown away in the wind.